 What should I look out for?
 As a provider (driver) on either or both of these platforms, you should be sure first and foremost that your insurance provider will cover you AND your passengers in the event of an accident of any type.
 The moment you take paying passengers into your car you enter into a world of heightened liability – make sure your insurance policy knows you’re taking paying customers and will protect you in an accident.

 As a consumer (passenger) on Uber or Lyft, you should always check to make sure your driver is experienced and has a positive rating on the platform.
 Inexperienced drivers or drivers with negative reviews should be avoided.
 Finally, you should look out for surge pricing.
-For more information on how to get the cheapest ride on Uber or Lyft, see this blog post.

 Don’t miss information on more platforms, and general guidance on becoming a provider on any sharing economy platform, on Making and Saving Money in the Sharing Economy, Part II.